benmerkel/lrthw/chapter_7/Readme.md

 Q) What happened when you removed the last line of the program?
 A. Removing the last line of the program (a puts) just removes a blank line of output

+Guard Fixes:
+The only issue is when using formatted strings, not sure how to fix this.